learning-zone/angularjs-basics/README.md

  - When creating a directive, it can be used in several different ways in the view.
 Which ways for using a directive do you know?
 How do you define the way your directive will be used?
  - When should you use an attribute Vs an element?
  - What is the role of ng-app, ng-init and ng-model directives?
+ - How would you programatically change or adapt the template of a directive before it is executed and transformed?

 ### 4. Filters